frezno/freznoShop/readme.md

 ### Changelogs

-And looking at the [Changelog](https://github.com/frezno/freznoshop/blob/master/CHANGELOG-0.2.md) you can follow steps by step of what we're doing.
+And looking at the [Changelog](https://github.com/frezno/freznoshop/blob/master/CHANGELOG-0.2.md) you can follow step by step of what i'm doing.

 ### License